Water and Atmospheric Moisture

 A. Water’s Physical Properties

 1. Unique Properties of Water

 a.
-Hydrogen bonding: Water (H2O) sticks to things — it’s “wet” — because the two hydrogen atoms (H2) and one oxygen atom (O) that make the molecule have slight electrical charges.
-Each water molecule has a tiny electrical charge.
+Hydrogen bonding: Water (H2O) sticks to things — it’s “wet.”
+Because the two hydrogen atoms (H2) and one oxygen atom (O) that make the molecule have slight electrical charges; the hydrogen atoms have aslight positive charge, while the oxygen atom has a slight negative charge.
 When several water molecules get together, the positive charge on one molecule is attracted to the negative charge on another, leading to a strong, electrical hydrogen bond.

 As a result of this hydrogen bonding, and the “strength” that gives to water, water has:

 i. surface tension: for instance, when you over-fill a glass, the water actually goes above the rim of the glass.
 Water has a very high surface tension.
 In other words, water is sticky and elastic, and tends to clump together in drops rather than spread out in a thin film.

 Surface tension is what allows insects to walk on water, needles and paper clips (left) to float, etc. It allows you to “pull” water along a table top with your finger.

 Surface tension is responsible for capillary action, which allows water (and its dissolved substances) to move through the roots of plants and through the tiny blood vessels in our bodies.